celestiaorg/networks/celestia-light-node.md

 ## Data Availability Sampling(DAS)

 ### Pre-Requisites
-This is a list of runnining components you need in order to successfully continue this chapter:
+To continue, you will need:
 - A Celestia Light Node connected to a Bridge Node
 - A Celestia wallet

-> Note: The Light Node should be connected to a Bridge Node to operate correctly.
-Either deploy your own Bridge Node or connect your <b>Light Node</b> to an existing Bridge Node in the network

-### Legend
-You will need 2 terminals in order to see how DASing works:
+Open 2 terminals in order to see how DASing works:
-- First terminal(FT) run Light Node with logs info
+1. First terminal: tail your Light Node logs
-- Second terminal(ST) submit payForMessage tx using celestia-app
+2. Second terminal: use Celestia App's CLI to submit a paid `payForMessage` tx to the network

-### Create a Celestia wallet
+### Create a wallet
+First, you need a wallet to pay for the transaction.

-#### Option 1: Use the Keplr wallet which has beta support for Celestia. https://staking.celestia.observer/
+**Option 1**: Use the Keplr wallet which has beta support for Celestia. https://staking.celestia.observer/

-#### Option 2: Download the Celestia App binary which has a CLI for creating wallets
+**Option 2**: Download the Celestia App binary which has a CLI for creating wallets
 1. Download the celestia-appd binary inside `$HOME/go/bin` folder which will be used to create wallets.
 ```sh
 git clone https://github.com/celestiaorg/celestia-app.git